Session one – developing your big data strategy, building your capabilities and realising your goals

 One of the key concerns for data scientists is translating data into stories which business leaders across the enterprise can mind map.
 Successful data visualising leads to a shared understanding of the purpose, role and potential of data visualisation.

-As data scientists tackle the vexed issue of transforming data into digestible visualisations and manage the forces of complexity and simplicity, it is important to reflect upon how best to produce your findings.
+As data scientists tackle the vexed issue of transforming data into digestible visualisations and manage the forces of complexity and simplicity, its important to reflect upon how best to produce your findings.

 - What is the story you wish to tell?